jameswangdr/dashi/README.md

 -----------------------------------------------------------------------------------
 #### User Story
 - Sign up to create a profile and then login to the site
-- Be redirected to a home page where cities and posts can be viewed
+- Be redirected to a home page where posts and news
 - Users have the option to create, edit, and delete their own posts
 - Users have the option to update and delete their profile
-- Navigate between pages using a navbar
+- Navigate between pages using a navbar: Home, Profile, News

 -------------------------------------------------------------------------------------------